lsst-dm/dmtn-156/index.rst

 | Write bandwidth | 4.5 GBps | 8.5 GBps    |
 +-----------------+----------+-------------+

-There was no dedicated study of the impact of the lower IOPS rate on master02 on the performance of the whole Cassandra cluster.
+There was no dedicated study of the impact of the lower IOPS rate (master02) on the performance of the whole Cassandra cluster.

 Client configuration
 ====================

-Test was using the same ``ap_proto`` application that was used in earlier tests. ``dax_apdb`` package that implements APDB interface was extended to support Cassandra backend using ``cassandra-driver`` Python package.
-APDB interface needed few incompatible changes due to differences in the data model between relation databases and Cassandra, all development was done on a separate branch due to that.
+Testing was done using the same ``ap_proto`` application that was used in earlier tests.
+The ``dax_apdb`` package that implements the APDB interface was extended to support a Cassandra backend using the ``cassandra-driver`` Python package.
+The APDB interface needed a few incompatible changes due to differences in the data model between relational databases and Cassandra.
+All development was done on a separate branch due to that.

-Like in previous tests with Oracle clients were running at LSST verification cluster using MPI for client communication, there was one client process per single CCD, total 189 clients running concurrently.
-Clients communicate with Cassandra cluster using Cassandra native protocol, with all three server nodes accessible over public network (except in case of Docker test as described below).
+Like in previous tests with Oracle, clients were running at the LSST verification cluster using MPI for client communication.
+There was one client process per single CCD, for a total of 189 clients running concurrently.
+Clients communicated with the Cassandra cluster using the Cassandra native protocol, with all three server nodes accessible over a public network (except in the case of the Docker test, as described below).

 Partitioning
 ============

-Partitioning and clustering indices play very important role in Cassandra and need to be carefully chosen based on how data are produced and accessed.
-For AP pipeline main access method is based on spatial coordinates, each client needs to read data corresponding to whole CCD region and produces new data for the same region.
-Access to DIASource and DIAForcedSource is also restricted by the history depth (nominally 12 months).
-For non-source data it is obvious that we need some sort of spatial partitioning, and for sources it likely will be a combination of the spatial and temporal partitioning.
+Partitioning and clustering indices play a very important role in Cassandra, and need to be carefully chosen based on how data are produced and accessed.
+For the AP pipeline, the main access method is based on spatial coordinates; each client needs to read data corresponding to a whole CCD region and produces new data for the same region.
+Access to DIASource and DIAForcedSource is also restricted by a history depth limit (nominally 12 months).
+For non-source data, it is obvious that we need some sort of spatial partitioning.
+For sources, it likely will be a combination of spatial and temporal partitioning.

-One of the goals of partitioning in the distributed system like Cassandra is to optimally distribute load across multiple nodes in the cluster to avoid bottlenecks.
-In a context of AP pipeline with 189 independent per-CCD processes it means that we want to send queries from different CCDs to different partitions.
-Ideally we would want one-to-one correspondence between CCDs and partitions but that is of course impossible because CCD position and orientation on the sky is random.
-The goal in that case is to optimize the size of the partition and partitioning scheme so that on average the load is balanced across cluster and performance is optimal.
+One of the goals of partitioning in a distributed system like Cassandra is to optimally distribute load across multiple nodes in the cluster, in order to avoid bottlenecks.
+In the context of the AP pipeline, with 189 independent per-CCD processes, this means that we want to send queries from different CCDs to different partitions.
+Ideally, we would want a one-to-one correspondence between CCDs and partitions, but that is of course impossible because CCD position and orientation on the sky is random.
+The goal therefore is to optimize the size of the partition and partitioning scheme, so that on average the load is balanced across the cluster and performance is optimal.

 Spatial partitioning
 --------------------

-For spatial partitioning we could select one of the existing schemes already in use in LSST, e.g. HTM ot Q3C.
+For spatial partitioning, we could select one of the existing schemes already in use in LSST, e.g. HTM or Q3C.
 It is interesting to compare some characteristics of the partitioning based on these pixelization schemes.
-For that we implemented a simple Monte-Carlo experiment with a selected pixelization scheme/level and randomly placing a square CCD regions on resulting partitioning grid.
-For each trial three numbers were calculated:
+For this, we implemented a simple Monte-Carlo experiment with a selected pixelization scheme/level and randomly placing a square CCD regions on the resulting partitioning grid.
+For each trial, three numbers were calculated:

   - number of pixels touched by a single CCD which should corresponds to the number of queries that need to be executed;
   - total area of all pixels touched by single CCD, number of DIAObjects returned from queries is proportional to area, and it is beneficial to have this are to be as close as possible to a CCD size;
-  - number of CCDs touched by a single pixel, this corresponds to number of clients querying the same partition.
+  - number of CCDs touched by a single pixel, this corresponds to the number of clients querying the same partition.

-For this exercise two pixelization schemes were selected  -- HTM, and MQ3C -- which are implemented in ``sphgeom`` package.
-Plots below summarize results of the Monte-Carlo. :numref:`dm-19536-avg-tile-pix.png` shows average values of the two numbers as a function of level. :numref:`dm-19536-hist-tile-pix.png` shows distribution of the values for specific level.
+For this exercise, two pixelization schemes were selected  -- HTM, and MQ3C -- which are implemented in the ``sphgeom`` package.
+Plots below summarize the results of the Monte-Carlo. :numref:`dm-19536-avg-tile-pix.png` shows average values of the two numbers as a function of level. :numref:`dm-19536-hist-tile-pix.png` shows distribution of the values for specific level.